 Puerto Galera on the island of Mindoro is only a few hours travel from Manila by land and sea transport.
 It has beautiful beaches, good access to the interior and some of the best diving sites in the Philippines.
-All this makes it a popular travel destination.
-Puerto Galera refers to the town of Puerto Galera and the resort areas surrounding it – namely Sabang, 5km to the east, and White Beach, 7km to the west.
+These things make Puerto Galera a popular travel destination.
+Puerto Galera usually means the actual town of Puerto Galera and the nearby resort areas – Sabang, 5km to the east, and White Beach, 7km to the west.

 The bus journey from Manila to Batangas takes about 2 hours.
 The ferry from Batangas to Puerto Galera takes about an hour and a quarter.
 Being fairly close to Manila makes Puerto Galera a reasonably cheap and easy to reach destination.

 You can get to Batangas from any of the following bus terminals in Metro Manila:

 - Bus Terminal close to the corner of Taft Avenue and Gil Puyat Avenue (formerly Buendia), Pasay City – this terminal is nearest the Airport.